 - Concrete vaults may be a minimum 3 feet in height and width if used as tanks with access manholes at each end, and if the width is no larger than the height. - The minimum internal height requirements may be waived for any areas covered by removable panels. - 9.
-Ventilation pipes (minimum 12-inch diameter or equivalent) shall be provided in all four corners of vaults to allow for artificial ventilation prior to entry of maintenance personnel into the vault. - 10.
+Ventilation pipes (minimum 12-inch diameter or equivalent) shall be provided in all four corners of vaults to allow for artificial ventilation prior to entry of maintenance personnel into the vault.
+Where access openings are provided at a corner, no ventilation pipe is required. - 10.
 Access roads are required to the access panel (if applicable), the control structure, and at least one access point per cell.